the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-The `this` object of an ES6 class component helps us to reference the DOM node with the `ref` attribute.
+The `this` object of an ES6 class component helps us to reference the DOM element with the `ref` attribute.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~